adon-cloudcannon/landing-page-test/src/collections/ssg-pages/next-js.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      CloudCannon syncs your Hugo website from your Git repository, manages your build process, and enables your whole team to work together, faster.
-Everything can be updated by content editors with CloudCannon.
+                      CloudCannon syncs your Next.js website from your Git repository and enables developers to work together, faster.
+And as for your content team, they won’t need technical knowledge.
+From Markdown and HTML, to sections and data files, everything can be updated by content editors with CloudCannon.

+                      Or if you want to get started quickly, CloudCannon offers many free production-ready templates.&nbsp;&nbsp;
                   styles:
                     desktop:
                       text_alignment: